 If trying different ways to reduce this behavior or medication doesn’t help, it puts you and the person in danger of getting seriously injured.

-It also adds a lot of additional emotional stress to an already stressful situation.
+It also adds significant emotional stress to an already stressful situation.

 Over the years, most older adults experience a decline in their physical and mental health and abilities.